s-matyukevich/raspberry-pi-os/docs/lesson03/linux/low_level-exception_handling.md

 ## 3.2: Low-level exception handling in Linux

 Given huge Linux kernel source code, what is a good way to find the code that is responsible for interrupt handling?
 I can suggest one idea.
-Vector table base address should be stored in 'vbar_el1' register, so, if you search for `vbar_el1`, you should be able to figure out where exactly the vector table is defined.
+Vector table base address should be stored in the 'vbar_el1' register, so, if you search for `vbar_el1`, you should be able to figure out where exactly the vector table is initialized.
 Indeed, the search gives us just a few usages, one of which belongs to already familiar to us [head.S](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/kernel/head.S).
 This code is inside [__primary_switched](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/kernel/head.S#L323) function.
 This function is executed after the MMU is switched on.
 The code looks like the following

 ```
     adr_l    x8, vectors            // load VBAR_EL1 with virtual
     msr    vbar_el1, x8            // vector table address
 ```

-From this code, we can infer that vector table is called `vectors` and you should be able to easily find [its definition](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/kernel/entry.S#L367).
+From this code, we can infer that the vector table is called `vectors` and you should be able to easily find [its definition](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/kernel/entry.S#L367).

 ```
 /*